Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-CACFP bonds in Texas expire 1 year after the effective date unless a continuation certificate is obtained from the surety.
-During the 1 year term, bonds remain in full force unless otherwise canceled.
+CACFP bonds in Texas expire one year after the effective date unless a continuation certificate is obtained from the surety.
+During the one-year term, bonds remain in full force unless otherwise canceled.
 If the surety chooses to cancel the bond, it must mail a written cancellation notice to the Department of Agriculture 60 days prior to the effective termination date.

 How to become a Child and Adult Care Food Program contractor in Texas

 To determine if you’re eligible to become a Child and Adult Care Food Program contractor, visit the CACFP section of the Texas Department of Agriculture’s website.